TomasMikula/EasyBind/README.md

 You don't usually have an observable list of _observable_ values, but you often have an observable list of something that _contains_ an observable value.
 In that case, use the above `map` methods to get an observable list of observable values, as in the example below.

+#### Example: Disable "Save All" button on no unsaved changes

+Let's assume a tab pane that contains a text editor in every tab.
+The set of open tabs (i.e. open files) is changing.
+Let's further assume we use a custom Tab subclass `EditorTab` that has a boolean `savedProperty()` that indicates whether changes in its editor have been saved.

-In the following example, we assume a tab pane that contains a text editor in every tab.
-We want to keep the "Save All" button disabled when there are no unsaved changes in any of the editors.
+**Task:** Keep the "Save All" button disabled when there are no unsaved changes in any of the editors.

 ```java
 ObservableList<ObservableValue<Boolean>> individualTabsSaved =